A high point of many Mexico vacations

 Near San Cristobal de las Casas is the Mayan archaeological site of Tonina.
 This site is known for the Mural of the Four Suns and El Templo de los Prisioneros or Temple of the Prisoners.
 The site also has a museum which is a great addition.
 Many of the statues, stucco sculptures and artworks deal with the subject of battle and conflict reflecting how Tonina was an aggressive city particularly towards its near neighbour, Palenque.

 Yaxchilan is located in the Lacandona Rainforest on the banks of the Usumacinta River.
 This location makes the site more difficult to get to which in turn makes for fewer crowds.
 This city was at the height of its power under the ruler Shield Jaguar who ordered the construction of buildings such as structure 33.
 To get a good view of the site climb Edificio 41.

 The mural paintings of Bonampak are the most important classic Maya mural paintings and the best preserved in Mexico.
 The city was under the influence of Yaxchilan during the Classic period and some of the monuments were built under instruction from this nearby city.

-The Maya ruins of Tulum are famous for their beautiful coastal location.
+The Maya ruins of Tulum are famous for their spectacular coastal location.
 Tulum is situated on a cliff looking out over the Caribbean Sea and although the ruins themselves are not the most impressive to be found in Mexico the location makes them a popular destination for visitors.
 The site itself is relatively small and after descending to the beach visitors can take a dip in the turquoise waters.
 Important structures here are El Castillo, Temple of the Frescoes and the Temple of the Descending God.
 Tulum offers a chance to appreciate the history of the Maya and the modern day beauty of Mexico at the same time.